hilary-chen/RTutorial/PLP4_ControlFlow.md

 #IF/ELSE STATEMENTS - ONE CONDITION
 In R, if/else statements are available for use.
 If there is only one condition, it is very simple.

-There are two ways to code it:
+There are two ways to code it:<br>
 (1) In the if clause, the test condition must be within parentheses.
 Then curly brackets must follow and the action to take if the condition is true.

 This is a simply if statement: